Early naval vessels of New Zealand: New Zealand Wars

 From 1840 immigration, mainly from the United Kingdom, increased markedly.
-New Zealand became a colony of Britain in its own right on 3 May 1841, and the New Zealand Constitution Act of 1852 established central and provincial governments.
+New Zealand became a colony of Britain in its own right on 3 May 1841, and the New Zealand Constitution Act 1852 established central and provincial governments.

 As more European immigrants (Pākehā) arrived, the pressure on the indigenous Māori to sell land increased.
-Māori initially welcomed Pākehā for the trading opportunities and the opportunity to learn new technologies, but by the late 1850s some Maori began to resent the loss of their autonomy.
-The Hapu (sub-tribes) who willingly sold their land by the late 1850s were refusing to sell and putting pressure on other Maori to do the same.
+Māori initially welcomed Pākehā for the trading opportunities and the opportunity to learn new technologies, but by the late 1850s some Māori began to resent the loss of their autonomy.
+The Hapū (sub-tribes) who willingly sold their land by the late 1850s were refusing to sell and putting pressure on other Māori to do the same.
 Some tribes such at Ngāi Tahu in the South Island sold vast areas of land.
 For Māori, land (whenua) was not just an economic resource but the basis of their identity and a connection with their ancestors.
-Land was normally in the control of the chiefs of hapu.
-Land sale records show that hapu and their leaders still willingly sold land to the government.
+Land was normally in the control of the chiefs of hapū.
+Land sale records show that hapū and their leaders still willingly sold land to the government.
 Pākehā, especially from 1860, were keen to buy more land.
-This clashed with the decision of the militant Kingitanga Maori in the Waikato to refuse to sell.
+This clashed with the decision of the militant Kingitanga Māori in the Waikato to refuse to sell.